 Achieving climate goals requires the transformation of infrastructure, industrial processes and households into sustainable and energy efficient sectors.
 Technological developments, policy support and governmental behaviour in global politics are some of the determinants of a successful energy transition.
 HCSS contributes to mitigating and overcoming the challenges faced by key economic sectors in the energy transition, in order to achieve a prosperous and competitive new energy system.

 Wind turbines, solar panels and electric vehicles – they are all dependent on sufficient, affordable and secure supplies of critical raw materials.
 Yet the global energy transition is expected to lead to an exponential increase in the demand for these minerals.
 Achieving a net zero energy system depends on foreign supplies of rare earth metals, cobalt or lithium.
 This creates novel geopolitical dependencies and geo-economic challenges for countries all around the world.
 Critical minerals are a key area of energy research at HCSS, providing advice to governments and companies on how to address challenges related to securing supplies of raw materials.

-Catch up on our latest news in the field of energy and natural resources
+Catch up on our latest news in the field of energy and raw materials

 Webinar “Grondstoffen, oorlog en de energietransitie”

 Gas, Gasmarkten en Gasprijzen – HCSS Explainer met Jilles van den Beukel